Search

 If I sang and I smiled, would it then be drudgery?

-Could it be, I’m caught up in the futility
+Well yes it could be, I’m caught up in the futility

-If I deserted my chores, to which I’d return,
+If I desert my chores, to which I’ll return,

 Could I allow myself a brief motivational downturn?

-My arms, my legs, my mind need downtime.
+My arms, my legs, my mind need some downtime.

-To listen, watch, in the hush b’fore the chime.
+To listen, to watch, in the hush b’fore the chime.

-Now if you’ll excuse me, I’ve got nothing to attend to.
+Now if you’ll excuse me, I have nothing to attend to.

 And we pretend like this is logical.

-But for those with more logic, how do we change or allow for a change according to our desires?
 Being tired can force us into a “meditative” mode.
-The idea is to allow ourselves a blank moment in time, a blank narrative for only a while, if you will.
-It feels strange and uncomfortable, but it leaves room for possibility.
-It allows us to erase any stories which don’t serve us anymore and it makes space for our curious “confidential cat” to come stealthily out from hiding.
-And beware, cats are unpredictable.
+The idea is to allow ourselves a blank moment in time, a blank narrative, at least just for a while.
+It may feel strange and uncomfortable, but it leaves room for possibility.
+It allows us to erase the stories which don’t serve us anymore and make space for our curious “confidential cat” to emerge from hiding.
+But beware, cats are unpredictable.

 Self-discovery is big now.
-We all talk about getting to know ourselves, but part of getting to know ourselves also means “unknowing” ourselves.
-And once we’ve unwound, or unplugged, and allowed the mischievous cat its freedom, we can create a new and refreshing story.
+We all talk about getting to know ourselves, but part of getting to know ourselves means “unknowing” ourselves.
+And once we’ve unwound, and unplugged, and allowed the mischievous cat its freedom, then can we create a new and refreshing story.
 And see how that goes 😉🤷♀️.

 Bag design for @bergdorfs- designed and hand painted in oil by @jennymwalton